undecidables/COSBAS-Server/README.md

 The Computer Science Biometric Access System's Server Code.

+##Information on COSBAS
+More information on COSBAS can be found on our Wiki-Page https://github.com/undecidables/Documentation/wiki

 ## Running the Server

 To launch the server run gradle bootrun or gradlew bootrun in the projects root folder.